eliahrebstock/ansible-role-jmx-datadog/README.md

 ### Mandatory

+* `jmx_instances` with :
   * `user` and `password` are the username/password pair for JMX (with readonly access).
   They are mandatory.
 The same ones will be used with the Datadog integration.
 You can use them for other JMX usages if needed.

-* `app_instance_name` is used to define service name for Datadog in the JMX integration and with the Datadog java agent (`-Ddd.service.name`).
+  * `name` is used to define service name for Datadog in the JMX integration and with the Datadog java agent (`-Ddd.service.name`).
+  * `port` is the port used by JMX for this instance.

 * `jvm_user` and `jvm_group` are the user/group who will run the application using JMX (change access rights on default `jmxremote.password` and `jmxremote.access` files in `$JAVA_HOME/jre/lib/management`).